 Protecting Bles Park’s Natural Assets

 On October 14, 2021, the Loudoun County Planning Commission voted to recommend denial of Bles Park Enhancements 5-2-2 (two commissioners absent), because the current proposal did not do enough to balance the protection of natural resources and the needs for active recreation and greater park amenities.
-This item is being forwarded to a future Board of Supervisors public hearing, likely December 15, 2021.
+This item is being forwarded to a future Board of Supervisors public hearing.

 Loudoun Wildlife thanks our members who spoke up at the Planning Commission public hearing, and now is the time to voice your concerns to the Board of Supervisors.
 Together, we can keep the pressure on to ensure more modifications are made to adequately protect the exemplary wildlife habitat found at Bles Park.